lino202/SimpleWebRtc/README.md

   yarn android
   ```

+Try to call your web user!!

-## Usage
+## Usage and clarifications

 Only peer to peer comunications are suppported.
 As this is a proof of concept just communcation inside the LAN can be achieved.
+For connecting with another computer inside the LAN using http you should enable unsecure contexts on Firefox or Chrome.

 Signaling server runs in the localhost:9090 and web client in localhost:80.

+Photos taken in the mobile app would be saved in the folder /Pictures inside the smartphone.

+Permissions have to be granted to the mobile app by the user for using camera, microphone and storage.
+Usually if the photos are not being saved is because the permission has not been granted yet.
+Then, you should close the app go to your settings, Apps, search for the WebRtcMobile app and under permissions enable storage.

 ## Related projects

 The adjusted [react-native-webrtc](https://github.com/lino202/react-native-webrtc) in which this application is based on, allows extra features as takePicture, setZoom and switch Flashlight.
+This work is based on information found in forums and issues discussions of the react-native-webrtc original module.